PROPOSED Web & Networks Interest Group Charter

 - ITU Telecommunication Standardization Sector is the part of the UN agency ITU that defines elements in information and communication technologies infrastructure.
 Their work includes Multimedia Application Framework for IPTV services.
 For example, H.762: Lightweight interactive multimedia framework for IPTV services (LIME) gives a subset of HTML, CSS and ECMAScript for use in IPTV terminals.

-- The Moving Picture Experts Group is a working group of ISO/IEC in charge of the development of standards for coded representation of digital audio, video and related data.
+- ISO/IEC JTC 1/SC 29 is in charge of the development of standards for coded representation of digital audio, video and related data.

 To be successful, this Interest Group is expected to have 6 or more active participants for its duration, including representatives from the key stakeholders identified above.
 The Chairs and Task Force leaders are expected to contribute half of a working day per week towards the Interest Group.
 There is no minimum requirement for other Participants.